 |2nd year|| |

-Note: Since candidates for the second and subsequent years of the BPharm degree will normally have passed all papers for the previous year of study, information regarding exemptions from and prerequisites for papers is not published here but may be obtained from the Dean of Pharmacy.
+Note: Candidates for the second and subsequent years of the BPharm programme will normally have passed all papers for the previous year of study.

 |3rd year|| |